cits3007/cits3007.github.io/assets/assignments/project-spec.md

 - `"vigenere-encrypt"`
 - `"vigenere-decrypt"`

-If some other string is passed, the function should print an error message and return 1.
+If some other string is passed, the function should print an appropriate error message and return 1.

 The second argument represents a key.
 If the operation being performed is Caesar cipher encryption or decryption, this will be an integer; if the operation is \vig encryption or